AnneKGoodfriend/menuGenerator/ReadMe.md

 In the above example, the array `dinner` represents a meal.
 We've decided that we want to remove `pasta` from the list.
 In order to find the index of `pasta` we use `.findIndex()` to test which elements in the array are equal to the string 'pasta'.

-Now that we can use the `.splice()` method to remove the element based on the index we just found.
+Now we can use the `.splice()` method to remove the element based on the index we just found.

 `.splice()` allows use to both remove and add items to our array.
 For now, we are only using it to remove items so we need to provide two parameters in order to use this method, `start` and `deleteCount`.